Herzog-A/spotpy_wasim/README.md

 The timeseris must be at least as long as the simuluation period, the overlapping period is selected automatically.
 Non valid observations must be formatted as -9999.
 The location of the file has to be defined in the `__init__()` section of the setup script.

+# environment configuration
+The spotpy_environment.yml contains the conda environment used at the linux cluster.
+Additionally to that modules for netCDF, OpenMPI and Conda have to be loaded (see <spotpy.job> file).